Adult ADHD Test — WHO ASRS Screening

 Can this test diagnose ADHD?

-This is a screening tool, not a diagnostic test.
-Think of it as a first step that helps you decide whether to seek professional evaluation.
-Only healthcare professionals—psychiatrists, psychologists, or physicians—can diagnose attention disorders through comprehensive assessment that includes clinical interviews, medical history, and sometimes cognitive testing.
+No. This is a screening tool, not a diagnostic test.
+Think of it as a first step that helps you reflect on patterns and decide whether to seek a professional evaluation.
+Only a qualified professional can provide a full evaluation and, if appropriate, a diagnosis.

 What is the ASRS-v1.1?

 The Adult ADHD Self-Report Scale (ASRS-v1.1) was developed by the World Health Organization working with Harvard Medical School researchers.
-It's built on DSM-5 diagnostic criteria and has been validated across multiple research studies as an effective screening method for identifying attention difficulties in adults.
+It has been studied in multiple research settings and is widely used as a screening questionnaire for attention-related challenges in adults.

 Do adults really have ADHD?